commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ![Extensions node with menu](./images/extensions0.png)

-By clicking `Create Extension UI` a menu will open with a user interface, allowing to enter the extension name, a comment, a schema, and a version.
-A preview of the created query will be displayed under "Preview":
+Clicking `Create Extension UI` option will open the extension management dialog.
+Here you can select the extension to be installed, the scheme where to install the extension and the extension version.
+Optionally, you can set the extension comment.
+A preview of the created query will be displayed under the preview section "Preview".
+Click `Save` button to apply the changes.

 ![Create Extension menu](./images/create_extension.png)

 Right-clicking on a given extension will display a menu with the following options:

-- **Alter Extension UI:** The `Alter Extension UI` option will open a user interface to create an `ALTER EXTENSION` query.
-This displays the following fields: the name of the extension, a comment, the schema, the version, and the query's preview.
+- **Alter Extension UI:** The `Alter Extension UI` option will open management dialog for the selected extension.
+Here you can alter the properties of the existing extension.

 ![Alter Extension menu](./images/alter_extension.png)

-- **Alter Extension:** Displays a template on a new tap with an `ALTER EXTENSION` query.
+- **Alter Extension:** Displays a template on a new tab with an `ALTER EXTENSION` query.

-- **Edit Comment:** Displays a template on a new tap with a `COMMENT ON EXTENSION` query.
+- **Edit Comment:** Displays a template on a new tab with a `COMMENT ON EXTENSION` query.

 - **Drop Extension UI:** The `Drop Extension UI` will open a prompt confirming if the given extension should be dropped.
 Cascading can be enabled if desired.

 ![Drop Extension menu](./images/drop_extension.png)

-- **Drop Extension:** Displays a template on a new tap with a `DROP EXTENSION` query.
+- **Drop Extension:** Displays a template on a new tab with a `DROP EXTENSION` query.

 ---